Updated July 10, 2017

 - The Treasurer shall collect the dues of the Association and make disbursements for expenses.
 The Treasurer shall present an annual report of the financial condition of the Association.
 A committee appointed by the President shall audit the accounts of the Treasurer annually.

-Section 4.08 Council Nominations
+Section 4.08 Council Elections

 Section 4.09 Terms